iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 Getting Started
 ###############

-This section provides a short guide to help you begin using your potentiostat shield with the **iorodeo-potentiostat** library.
+This section provides a short guide to help you begin using your Rodeostat with the **iorodeo-potentiostat** library.